eclipse-iofog/iofog.org/content/docs/1.3.0/remote-deployment/setup-your-controlplane.md

   kubeconfig: ~/.kube/config" > /tmp/controlplane.yaml
 ```

+Make sure to specify the correct value for the `kubeconfig` field.

-Once the templated fields have been edited, we can run:
+Once you have edited the fields to your liking, go ahead an run:

 ```bash
 iofogctl deploy controlplane -f /tmp/controlplane.yaml